 In August 2020, flooding due to heavy rainfall affected Niger.
 Many areas of the country have been affected.
 More specifically, the regions of Tillaberi and Maradi counted 8,211 and 14,481 households damaged, as well as the city of Niamey, where 17,528 households were affected by the floods.
 Those affected initially left their flooded residential areas to take refuge in 67 schools.
 Schools are, indeed, traditionally considered and used as places of refuge or fallback in this type of disaster.
 There is an average of 167 households per school, although there are great disparities according to location and a very high concentration in the commune 5 of Niamey, with 42 identified sites.
 At the time of the floods, the schools were unoccupied because the school year had not yet started.
 On the arrival of the disaster victims; evaluations showed that the schools did not have WASH coverage to the required standards.
 Coordination between the actors then made it possible to improve access to water (MSF-F and SOLIDARITÉS INTERNATIONAL) but also to sanitation and hygiene promotion (SOLIDARITÉS INTERNATIONAL).

 - 41,41% poverty rate

 - 189th out of 189 on the Human Development Index

 opened in 2020 (re-opening)

-Previously present in Niger in 2006, the heavy floods in 2012 and the influx of Malian refugees had prompted SOLIDARITÉS INTERNATIONAL to reopen a mission until 2015 to alleviate the destruction of many health infrastructures, prevent the spread of waterborne diseases and bring its expertise in the fight against malnutrition.
+After intervening for the first time in Niger in 2006, SOLIDARITÉS INTERNATIONAL once again opened a mission in the country from 2012 to 2015, following heavy flooding and the influx of Malian refugees, in order to overcome the destruction of numerous health infrastructures, prevent the spread of water-borne diseases and provide its expertise in the fight against malnutrition.